JannieI/canvas-workstation-V3/src/app/roadmap.md

 5. Fix bug and Duplicat Widget correctly
 6. In Slideshow mode: show link buttons and this now jumps (Edit mode = show linking form)
 7. Flag visible if it has a Note, Data Quality issues
+8. Consider Widget Templates - could be a way to make graphs easier, or standardise the look and feel in the company ...

 **Shapes**